Kraymer/replica/README.rst

 Replica, the id3 cloner
 ------------------------

-| *Oh sure, she is showing off a sexy face.
-Perfect metatags shaped by you to fullfill your media management OCD.
-But deep inside, you know this track lacks some inner beauty.*
-| *Is it about low bitrate or crackling noises?
-Doesn't matter, the quality is just not there.*
-| *So you buys a copy that possesses a purest soul, a crystal clear 320kbps version ... only to realize that it needs a boatload of plastic surgery to make it look like the original.*
+When considering to make a new purchase of mp3 files to get them in better quality, losing the id3 metadata in the process may be an hindrance to the upgrade.

-Replica can help you having it both ways by cloning id3 metadata from the original file to the copy.
+Replica can help you having it both ways by cloning id3 metadata from the original file to the enhanced copy.

 Usage
 -----